Kishore Vaigyanik Protsahan Yojana – KVPY Exam Date

 Kishore Vaigyanik Protsahan Yojana Eligibility Criteria:

-The students will be selected between class 11th to 1st year for the KVPY Scholarship.
-For this, they must have one subject in mathematics, physics, chemistry and biology.
+The students will be selected between class 11th to a 1st year for the KVPY Scholarship.
+For this, they must have one subject in mathematics, physics, chemistry, and biology.

 Stream SA: The students must have enrolled in 11th class (science subject).

 Stream SX: The students must have enrolled in 12th class (science subject).